NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 # Everything Missing But The Girl App

-An app designed to empower solo female travellers and enhance saftey and security
+An app designed to empower solo female travellers and enhance saftey and security to ensure that you can reach your destination.

 <div align="center">
   <img src="./assets/Logo.png" alt="App Logo" width="300" height="300">